dutchdodo/ddd-aluminum/docs/README.md

 # dutchdodostartertheme
 A modern startertheme build with Gulp and Bower.
 This setup is tested on Node 5.0 and 3.3.6

+## Plugins
+1. WP-Pusher or https://github.com/afragen/github-updater are used to update the plugin from github.
+2. Meta_box is used for extra information on postypes
+3. NinjaForms is used for contactform.
+4. Google Analytics by MonsterInsights
+5. Jetpack for CDN

 ## Setup
 1. Check if gulp is installed with gulp --v